herobrineice12/hpg-password-generator/README.md

 ## How it works

-This script achieves its functionality by using a combination of well-known algorithms in the security industry, such as Argon2 and Blake2b, for key and password derivation.
+This script achieves its functionality by using a combination of well-known algorithms in the security industry, such as Argon2 and Blake, for key and password derivation.
 Let me tell you how this script does it.

 ### Password generator